 Our current Advocacy campaign for children is aimed at ending immigration detention of children.

-We especially support the work of the National Aboriginal and Torres Strait Islander Catholic Council (NATSICC)
+Catholic Mission supports the work of the National Aboriginal and Torres Strait Islander Catholic Council (NATSICC).

 Catholic Mission has welcomed a statement from a group of UN human rights experts this week claiming that governments are not justified in placing children and families in immigration detention.